 At any time during the regular session, the Board may adjourn to closed session to consider existing or anticipated litigation, liability claims, real property negotiations, license and permit determinations, threats to security, public employee appointments, personnel matters, evaluations and discipline, labor negotiations, or to discuss with legal counsel matters within the attorney client privilege.

 No closed session this month.

-MSC (Morrison/Hughes) move to adjourn the meeting.
-Meeting adjourned at 7:03 p.m.
+MSC ( Morrison/Snow) move to adjourn the meeting.
+Meeting was adjourned at 8:01 p.m.